Photo Credit: Alaska Iditarod Tours

 See our Winter Tours and Guides Page for additional activities during your visit to Nome.

-Iditarod 2022 events calendar
+Iditarod events calendar

-View the Iditarod 2023 Events Calendar:
+Contribute to the Iditarod Events Calendar:

 Housing During the Iditarod